bbell03/behaviortrees/README.md

     Our program is implemented according to the behavior tree diagram present in the homework specification found at https://canvas.tufts.edu/courses/9172/assignments/55650
-    In our implementation, the battery_check part of the tree is handled by the battery_check function and the functions it calls while the cleaning portion of the tree is handled by the cleaning_function and those that it calls
+    In our implementation, the battery_check portion of the tree is handled by the battery_check function and relevant functions within its body while the cleaning portion of the tree is handled by the cleaning_function and those functions which it implicitly calls.